Complete Guide For Difference Between Compiler and Interpreter

 An interpreter supports dynamic memory allocation and it does not support static memory allocation.

 A source code which is interpreted is distributable.
-It means that it can run on multiple platforms which makes it more portable than the compiler.
+It means that it can run on multiple platforms which make it more portable than the compiler.
 However, it is dependent on the target machine.

-The programming languages that use interpreters are BASIC, C, Pascal, Python, PHP, Java, LISP and many more.
+The programming languages that use interpreters are BASIC, C, Pascal, Python, PHP, Java, LISP and much more.

 An interpreter also uses the following techniques:

 There are different types of interpreters such as:

 - Threaded Code Interpreter